slavkoss/fwphp/readme.md

 [PHP tutorial by W3Schools](https://www.w3schools.com/php/)

-[Composer](https://getcomposer.org/) helps you declare, manage, and install dependencies of PHP projects.

 [Guzzle](https://github.com/guzzle/guzzle) is a PHP HTTP client that makes it easy to send HTTP requests and trivial to integrate with web services.

 [DesignPatternsPHP](https://designpatternsphp.readthedocs.io/) is a collection of known design patterns and some sample code how to implement them in PHP 7.4.
 Every pattern has a small list of examples.